 Vineyards are located at altitudes of 250m to 800m.
 A variety of landforms from river flats to mountain slopes combined with a diversity of underlying geology has produced a multitude of soils and microclimates.

 In this environment site selection is critical to successful grapegrowing and matching varieties to sites is also important.

 Among the classical varieties in this region Pinot Noir and Chardonnay are the most popular but a few wineries are stepping outside the square and producing some more interesting varietal wines.

 I have a Pinboard showing some of the wineries in Victoria who use alternative varieties.

 There is plenty to enjoy in the Upper Goulburn Wine Region.
 Many of the wineries have cellar door sales, a few have restaurants and accommodation in the vineyards.
 All are close to tourist facilities and non-wine attractions and activities.

 The region can be reached within an hour or so's drive from Melbourne via the Hume Highway, exiting at Tallarook.
 Two more scenic routes are via the Melba Highway to Yea, or via the Maroondah Highway to Alexandra.

 Other towns in the region include Bonnie Doon, Delatite, Eildon, Mansfield and Taggerty.
 The popular ski resort of Mount Buller lies just outside the region.
 In the warmer months Lake Eildon attracts visitors for boating activities, but all year round there is trout fishing, bushwalking, horse riding and beautiful scenery to enjoy.

 The proximity to Melbourne makes the region a great place to visit for a day, but there are plenty of inviting accommodation options for extended stays.
-Visits to the region can be combined with tours of the nearby Yarra Valley, Strathbogie Ranges or Nagambie Lakes Wine Regions.
+Use Vinodiversity's Wine Hotel finder to plan your stay.